datatrans/docs.pci-proxy.com/introduction.md

 ## Production Credentials

-Once you are signed up, you will receive the following test credentials for your sandbox account:
+Once you signed a contract, you will receive the following test credentials for your productive account:

 | Credential | Description |
 | -- | -- |